How Much Does Pool Liner Replacement Cost in 2025?

 If you need pool liner replacement services in prime pool season—spring and summer—you will likely wait longer and pay more than if you took care of this issue in fall or winter.

 In some cases, it's more cost-effective to repair the liner rather than replace it.
-If the liner is comparatively new and is in reasonably good condition, and there's just a small tear, repairing is likely the better option.
+If the liner is comparatively new and is in reasonably good condition, and there's just a small tear, repairing is likely the better option, since you’ll only have to pay for pool maintenance costs rather than replacement.

 Patching holes in the liner can cost between $100 and $500 if you cannot identify the source of the leak.
 A DIY liner patch kit costs between $10 and $30.